nemilya/snap-v-rep-example/README.md

 Press curson up/down/left/right - see reaction of car at V-REP

-Press w/a/d - see reaction of car at V-REP.
+Press "w", "a", "d" keys - see reaction of car at V-REP.

-Was created custom blocks: "up", "down", "left", "right".
+In Snap! was created custom blocks: "up", "down", "left", "right".
 Each block just call "Report" block, with URL request (to `http://localhost:8080/ACTION`).